mozilla/docker-etl/jobs/kpi-forecasting/README.md

 Note that, without write permissions to `moz-fx-data-shared-prod` this will generate a permissions error.

-The tests can be run locally with `python -m pytest` in the root directory
+The tests can be run locally with `python -m pytest` in the root directory of this subpackage.

 # YAML Configs